MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 #### Enable / disable real-time protection

-Whether real time protection (scan files as they are accessed) is enabled or not.
+Whether real-time protection (scan files as they are accessed) is enabled or not.

 |||
 |:---|:---|